moon7-io/moon7-sort/README.md

 ## 🧮 Sorting Algorithms

-This library provides three main sorting functions, each with different characteristics to suit various use cases:
+This library provides a few sorting functions, each with different characteristics to suit various use cases:

 ### `sort(arr, cmp?)`

 The recommended general-purpose sorting function that sorts arrays in-place.
-It intelligently selects the best available stable sorting implementation:
+It uses native sort if it is stable, and otherwise falls back to `timSort`:

 ```typescript
 import { sort } from '@moon7/sort';